 - In the Chilterns Area of Outstanding Natural Beauty (AONB) over 11 miles of the Phase One route will be in tunnel, green tunnel or cutting, with just over a mile and a half of the line on the surface.

-HS2 will run from London (Euston station), through the Chilterns, Warwickshire to Birmingham International, South Northamptonshire and central Birmingham (Curzon Street station).
+The London terminus of the Proposed Scheme will be located at Euston and the Birmingham terminus will be located at Curzon Street.
+There will be two intermediate stations: Old Oak Common and Birmingham Interchange.
 It will join the West Coast Main Line (WCML) north of Lichfield for services on to Manchester and Leeds.

 The line will connect with the London-West Midlands leg near Lichfield, before heading north-west past Stafford and on towards Crewe.

 A connection with the West Coast Main Line will be provided just south of Crewe, with the main line continuing in tunnel under the town heading north.

 It will then head up past Warrington to a further connection with the West Coast Main Line south of Wigan.